bruno-ponne/coding-the-past/_posts/2023-02-22-Military Expenses.md

 <br>

-# Coding the past: change colors in ggplot with RColorBrewer
+## 3. Using scale_color_brewer with real data

-## 1. Importing data into R
+Data used in this example is available on the [World Bank](https://databank.worldbank.org/home){:target="_blank"} website.
+We will be analysing military expenses of countries during the Cold War era, expressed in percentage of their GDP.
+To make it easier, a file with the data was prepared for you.

 <br>

 Download the [data file here][1] and load the libraries we will need, according to the code below.
 To read the data, use the R function `read_csv()`.
-Additionally, we are only interested in the five first rows and in columns 3 and 5 to 36.
+Additionally, we are only interested in the first five rows and in columns 3 and 5 to 36.
 They are selected with `[1:5, c(3, 5:36)]`.

 [1]:{{ site.url }}/assets/data/military.csv